-Successful engineers aren't just problem solvers: they have creativity and imagination.
-With Sylvan's Engineering courses in Missouri, young engineers have a great opportunity to enhance these skills — and have fun while they do it!
-We appreciate that kids like to tinker with toys, gadgets and other devices to figure out how they work, so our sessions emphasize real challenges in mechanics and architecture.
+Engineers need strong technical abilities and know-how, as well as creative problem-solving skills and plenty of imagination.
+Sylvan's Engineering courses in Missouri give budding engineers the chance to build these types of skills — and have a whole lot of fun as they do!
+Kids love to work out what makes toys, gadgets and devices tick, so our sessions are tailored to explore and examine real mechanical and architectural challenges.
 Your child will team up with a buddy to build, test and optimize various objects and structures every week, mastering critical 21st century STEM concepts (science, technology, engineering and math) along the way.
 After all, learning doesn't feel like a frustration when it's a lot of fun at the same time!

 Getting Hands-On with Important Concepts

 The most effective way to understand critical engineering concepts is to use them to overcome real-life challenges.
 That's why our weekly sessions task students to design and build new and exciting LEGO® machines and K'NEX® structures.
 And once these creations have been built, students test them, enter them in friendly contests and tweak their design to include the new ideas and principles they've learned.
 In other words, you can expect us to guide and engage the aspiring architect, engineer or mechanic in your life — and you can also expect bridges, race cars and other exciting projects to dominate conversations in your home!

 Let's get creative!
 Our Engineering courses in Missouri feature: